Meticillin Resistant Staphylococcus aureus (MRSA)

 What are the signs / symptoms of MRSA?

-Most people with MRSA do not know that they have it, as it does not generally cause any signs or symptoms unless an infection is present.
+Most people with MRSA do not know that they have it.
+MRSA does not generally cause any signs or symptoms unless an infection is present.

 Is MRSA dangerous?

 MRSA does not generally pose any risk to the general public.
-The people most “at risk” from MRSA are patients with any other serious illness / disease, and those with open wounds or small breaks in their skin where they have tubes such as a drip or a drain inserted.
+The people most “at risk” from MRSA are:

 How is MRSA found?

-The Trust has a Policy for the Management and Control of MRSA which is based on national guidelines.
-All patients are routinely swabbed for MRSA when they are admitted to hospital, with the exception of pregnant women admitted to the maternity wards (unless they are having a planned caesarean section).
+The Trust has Guidelines for the Management and Control of MRSA, which are based on national guidelines.
+All patients are routinely swabbed for MRSA when admitted to hospital.
+The exception is pregnant women / birthing people admitted to the Maternity wards.
+Unless they are having a planned caesarean birth.

 Can MRSA be treated?

-People with MRSA carriage or colonisation do not need treatment with systemic antibiotics (such as tablets or liquids), these are used to treat patients with infections.
-The use of antibiotics where they are not needed leads to more antibiotic resistant bacteria developing.
+People with MRSA carriage or colonisation do not need treatment with systemic antibiotics.
+Systemic antibiotics can be tablets or liquids, used to treat patients with infections.
+Using antibiotics where they are not needed, can lead to more antibiotic resistant bacteria developing.

 What precautions are taken in hospital?